Optimal Linear Decay Learning Rate Schedules and Further Refinements: Introduction

-\ifshort We make contributions in both theory and practice.
-In theory, we provide a general analysis of learning rate schedules for arbitrary optimization algorithms.
-This recovers the optimal convergence rates for SGD, and also produces refined schedules customized for any task and optimizer.
-In practice, we show that warm-up followed by linear decay almost always matches or outperforms other common schedules, including cosine decay.
-Our refined schedules provide further improvements, suggesting that our theory provides guidance even for non-convex neural networks.
-Our refined schedules exhibit both warmup and nearly-linear decay (Figure \ref{fig:example-schedules}). \cite{zamani2023exact} have very recently shown last-iterate guarantees for linear decay, but to our knowledge this is the first time that warmup has arisen \emph{directly from theory} rather than as an empirical heuristic \citep{imagenet1hour}. \fi \iflong Overall, we make three main contributions: \begin{enumerate} \item Theory: We provide an general analysis of learning rate schedules for arbitrary optimization algorithms.
-Our approach recovers the optimal convergence rates for SGD, and can be used to produce refined schedules customized for a particular task. \item Practice: Among non-adaptive schedules, we show that warm-up followed by linear decay almost always matches or outperforms other schedules, including cosine decay.
-Our refined schedules typically provide further improvements, suggesting that our theory provides actionable guidance even for training non-convex neural networks. \item Theory meets Practice: Our refined schedules exhibit both warmup and nearly-linear decay (Figure \ref{fig:example-schedules}).
-While \cite{zamani2023exact} have very recently shown that linear decay has favorable last-iterate guarantees, to our knowledge this is the first time that warmup has arisen \emph{directly from theory} rather than as an empirical heuristic \citep{imagenet1hour}.
-That is, given hindsight knowledge of all gradient statistics, our theoretically optimized schedules usually include a warmup phase during which the learning rate increases. \end{enumerate} \fi
+\begin{description} \item[Theory] We provide a general analysis of learning rate schedules for arbitrary optimization algorithms.
+Our approach is the first last iterate analysis to give \emph{exactly} optimal convergence rates for SGD, establishing the linear decay schedule as strongly backed by theory.
+Our theory suggests an approach for problem-adaptive schedules which we call \emph{refinement}, allowing us to customize the learning rate schedule to each task. \item[Practice] We perform the largest ever comparison of scheduling approaches.
+Among non-adaptive schedules,\textbf{ we show that warm-up followed by linear decay is the best overall non-adaptive schedule, outperforming cosine decay}.
+Our refinement method provides significant further improvements, suggesting that our theory provides actionable guidance even for training non-convex neural networks. \item[Theory meets Practice] Our refined schedules exhibit both warmup and decay to zero behavior (Figure \ref{fig:example-schedules}).
+To our knowledge this is the first time that warmup has arisen \emph{directly from theory} rather than as an empirical heuristic \citep{imagenet1hour}. \end{description}